 Whether you have a grand plan or are completely stumped, we can help!

-Two specialist Careers Advisers, Jane Simm and Rachael Roberts, support researchers by providing a range of workshops, 1-1 interviews, CV checks and group sessions as well as input in to wider Think Ahead events.
-Watch this video to hear Jane's introduction to the art of career planning and the support she and Rachael can give you.
+Two specialist Careers Advisers, Darcey Gillie and Rachael Roberts, support researchers by providing a range of workshops, 1-1 interviews, CV checks and group sessions as well as input in to wider Think Ahead events.

 All of the career management support tools are designed to help researchers to become more proactive and effective at managing their careers, both within and beyond academia.

-Career Connect - a brand new way to connect with your Careers Service - search for jobs, browse events and book appointments - Research Staff click HERE to register (PGRs are registered automatically).
+Career Connect - a brand new way to connect with your Careers Service - search for jobs, browse events and book appointments.
+To access appointments log in as Contract Research Staff and not University Staff.

 One-to-One Careers Advice

 This is offered regularly in all faculties - please look out for sign up emails from your faculty Researcher Development Manager.
 Alternatively, login to Career Connect to book an appointment with Darcey (A&H/Sci) or Rachael (MDH, Eng, SS).

 These a delivered throughout the year under the Doctoral Development Programme.
 These sessions are aimed to be relevant and accessible to both PGRs and Research Staff.
 You can enroll via the seminar booking system.

 The Careers Service also offer two mini MOOCs exploring 'How to Succeed' at writing applications and interviews.